 Creating NJSLA-Like Assessments for Mathematics

-This workshop is designed to help educators develop assessments aligned with the New Jersey Student Learning Assessments (NJSLA) for grades 3 through 5 mathematics.
-Participants examine the purpose and principles of effective assessment, analyze the NJSLA item types (Types I, II, and III), and learn how to create valid and reliable assessment items aligned to state standards.
-The training guides teachers in constructing blueprints and full-length tests that reflect the rigor and expectations of the NJSLA, using both content and practice standards.
+This workshop is designed to help educators develop assessments aligned with the New Jersey Student Learning Assessments (NJSLA-A) for grades 3 through 5 mathematics.
+Participants examine the purpose and principles of effective assessment, analyze the NJSLA-A item types and learn how to create valid and reliable assessment items aligned to state standards.
+The training guides teachers in constructing blueprints and full-length tests that reflect the rigor and expectations of the NJSLA-A, using both content and practice standards.

 Core Needs Addressed

-• Lack of alignment between classroom assessments and the NJSLA format and expectations
+• Lack of alignment between classroom assessments and the NJSLA-A format and expectations

 • Inconsistent assessment design that lacks validity, reliability, or alignment with standards